AlbieCofie/Indian-Startup-Ecosystem/README.md

 # Indian-Startup-Ecosystem

-This repository hosts a notebook on A Data Visualization Approach to the Indian Start-up Funding Ecosystem
+This repository hosts a notebook on A Data Visualization Approach in analysing the Indian Start-up Funding Ecosystem